Securing Change is a 3-year project offering support to families who have been residents at a St Michael's centre.

 - Exploring what needs to change in order to become a parent at some point in the future

-- Regression to previous behaviours.
+- Not returning to previous harmful behaviours.

 “I think what [they are] planning on doing with [setting up a new support service] is, it could save so many people's lives… I'm not just talking about their mentality, I'm talking about their whole lifestyle, their whole mind-set, it could change them in such a way you wouldn't understand.”
 Patrica, a mother, who stayed at St Michael's and had her children taken into Care.